 The Associate in Science Transfer Degree is intended for students majoring in science who wish to transfer to baccalaureate institutions in Washington.
-Four different options are offered: 1) biological science, chemistry, geology, environmental/resource sciences, and earth science, 2) computer science, physics, atmospheric science, and engineering, 3) electrical and computer science engineering, or 4) civil and mechanical engineering.
+Two different options are offered: 1) biological science, chemistry, geology, environmental/resource sciences, and earth science and 2) computer science, physics, atmospheric science, and engineering.
 This degree allows students to concentrate on fulfilling pre-major coursework in their intended field of study.